How AI-enabled competitive intelligence solutions can drive informational advantage

 What are the challenges of collecting and using secondary information?

 The Internet has a plethora of secondary information but, unfortunately, useful intelligence is buried under the ocean of irrelevant and duplicate information.
 It requires extensive internet crawling infrastructure to detect changes and aggregate updates across hundreds of thousands of websites.
 Even after collecting secondary information, it’s impossible to review it manually.
-It requires a sophisticated AI-enabled competitive intelligence system that can understand the subjective context of the information by leveraging advanced machine learning and also need contextual noise-filtering algorithms to deliver high-precision market and competitive intelligence.
+It requires a sophisticated AI-enabled competitive intelligence tool that can understand the subjective context of the information by leveraging advanced machine learning and also need contextual noise-filtering algorithms to deliver high-precision market and competitive intelligence.

 Read our blog on ‘Behind the scenes of a market and competitive intelligence platform,’ to understand how an AI-enabled market and competitive intelligence platform works to aggregate information and extract relevant secondary information including the subjective context of the data.